-Plank to push-up (Video) – Great for your core, shoulders, triceps and chest.
-Begin in a plank position then transition into a push-up by extending the right elbow and placing the right hand flat on the ground.
-Do the same for your left elbow and hand until you are in a push up position.
+Plank to Push-Up (Video) – Great for your core, shoulders, triceps, and chest.
+Begin in a plank position then transition into a push-up by extending the right elbow and placing the right-hand flat on the ground.
+Do the same for your left elbow and hand until you are in a push-up position.
 You can hold in the push-up position for 3-5 seconds and/or mix in another push up then lower back into a plank.
-This sequence equals one full rep. Repeat for however many reps you are comfortable with before switching to left side.
+This sequence equals one full rep. Repeat for however many reps you are comfortable with before switching to the left side.

 Star Plank (Video) – A variation of the plank position that forces you to exercise your chest, abs, and shoulders while taxing your core a little bit more.
 Hold for as long as you can but no more than two minutes.

-Squats and Lunges – Great and basic workouts for the lower body that are effective.
-Plus, you can do from pretty much anywhere.
+Squats and Lunges (Video) – These are great, basic workouts for the lower body.
+Plus, it’s an effective, quiet workout you can do from anywhere.
 If you want to add a little difficulty to your workout, mix in a few dumbbells or medicine balls to develop your core strength even more.
-Try jump squats to add a little more punch to this exercise (normal squat as normal while adding an explosive jump at the end.
+Try jump squats to add a little more punch to this exercise (squat as normal while adding an explosive jump at the end.
 Land softly and go right into another squat.
 Repeat).
 You can add the same variation to lunges as well.

 Sumo Squat to Side Crunch (Video) – This one incorporates legs as well as your abs and core.
 Begin with your hands on your head, feet apart a little wider than shoulder length.
 Bend your knees into a squat position (sumo squat) while bringing your right knee to your right elbow (side crunch).
 Repeat the movement while alternating to your left side.